Puducherry Technological University: Marakriti

 Marakriti (robot in Sanskrit), the school's robotics club, was started on the year 2009.
 The goal of Marakrithi is to boost interest in the cross discipline areas of robotics, including mechanical engineering, electronics, and software development.

 Mechnium

 Mechnium is a Quadrennial Technical festival organised by the students of the Mechanical Engineering department on behalf of the Department of Mechanical Engineering.
 The latest version of Mechnium was named Mechnium 2K18.
 It hosted more than 500 participants from more than 100 colleges.
 MECHNIUM 2K18 featured a paper presentation competition, robo wars, a technical quiz, a poster presentation, and a design competition.
 It also hosted a technical workshop on the latest topics of mechanical engineering.

 Training and Placement Centre

 Training and Placement Centre of PTU actively involved in preparing the students to fit them according to the needs of companies.
 1 year extensive training in Aptitude, Technical and Coding (Basic and Advanced) are provided to all the students.

-PEC Alumni Association
+Alumni

-The Alumni Association is formed to provide a forum for the students who have graduated to keep in touch with each other and with the Alma Mater.
-The membership is open to all graduates.
-It is obligatory for every student to become a life member of the association by payment of Rs.100 at the time of admission.
-The faculty is its honorary members.
-An Executive Committee elected by the General Body at its annual meeting manages the office of the Alumni Association.
+The alumni includes software engineers, entrepreneurs, professors, civil servants, etc.

+It also includes the leaders of some top companies of the world.